 Find out more about Cathy Toogood

-Your 10-step plan to driving abroad this summer
+Your 10-step plan to driving on holiday

 1. Pre-book your hire car to make big savings

 If you’ve shopped around to find a killer holiday deal, don’t waste your hard work by paying over the odds for car hire.
-This is what you’ll do if you leave booking your hire car until the last minute before setting off or, even worse, when you reach your destination airport.
+This is what you’ll do if you leave booking your hire car until the last minute before setting off or, even worse, when you reach your destination.

 And, during peak holiday periods, such as the school summer break, demand can outstrip supply for hire cars, so not only will you be faced with higher prices at the last minute, you may have little or no choice of the vehicle you drive.